as of September 24, 2020

 - All patients will receive text messages asking them to wait in their car (or nearby) until we are ready for their appt.
 (Click here to read about our Text Message Appt Notification).

 - ALL patients (and guests when allowed) will be screened before they are allowed into the office.
 We will do a quick "no-touch" temp.
+We will ask you to sign off on some screening questions.
 If your temp is 99 degrees or over, you will have to wait outside the office until a provider can evaluate the situation.
 There is ample space in the lobby downstairs for visitors to wait.

 - All staff are being screened the same as our patients and guests.

-- Call us if you have a scheduled appointment and we will try to convert it to a scheduled phone call (TeleHealth) with a Doctor or Nurse Practitioner.
+- Call us if you have a scheduled appointment and wish to convert it to a scheduled TeleHealth with a Doctor or Nurse Practitioner.